 Interstate trade is the exchange of capital, goods, and services across state borders.
 In the U.S, such trade represents a significant share of gross domestic product (GDP).
 In interstate tax strategies, we take advantage of tax rate & regulatory differentials among 50 states, counties, cities and other tax & regulatory jurisdictions to cut income & sales tax to the legal minimum.

+The goal is to design your tax impact.
+For interstate taxation, that’s actually possible.
 We explore all tax savings opportunities by mixing and matching tax rates among 50 states.
 The goal is avoid nexus is high tax states and establish nexus in tax free or low tax states.
 Historically, we have saved income tax for 100% of our our interstate clients.
 When that happens, sometimes the tax savings are enormous.

 The Commerce Clause describes an enumerated power listed in the United States Constitution (Article I, Section 8, Clause 3).
 The clause states that the United States Congress shall have power “To regulate Commerce with foreign Nations, and among the several States, and with the Indian Tribes.